-- (a) The function f defined in Example 8.2. - (b) The function c defined in Problem 8.34(e).
+- (a) The function f defined in Example 8.2. - (b) The function c defined in Problem 8.35(e).
+Can you describe the equivalence classes geometrically?

 If f is a function, the equivalence relation in Theorem 8.44 allows us to construct a bijective function whose domain is the set of equivalence classes and whose codomain coincides with the range of f.
 This is an important idea that manifests itself in many areas of mathematics.
 One such instance is the First Isomorphism Theorem for Groups, which is a fundamental theorem in a branch of mathematics called group theory.
 When proving the following theorem, the first thing you should do is verify that the description for \overline{f} is well defined.